 supporting the development and professionalisation of standards education.

 The Euras 2021 Conference will be help at RWTH Aachen University from 6-8 September 2021.

 The European Commission Standardisation Researchers Network aims present an overview of research and education on standardisation.
 The EC-SRN is also a communication channel for the European Commission concerning standardisation research and education on standardisation.

-EURAS, the European Academy for Standardisation e.V., was founded in Hamburg in 1993 by researchers from various academic fields (i.e. economics, engineering, social sciences, law, and information sciences).
-It is a registered society under German civil law, and a non-profit organization.
+EURAS, the European Academy for Standardisation e.V., was founded in Hamburg in 1993 by researchers from various academic fields (e.g. economics, engineering, social sciences, law, and information sciences).
+EURAS is a registered society under German civil law, and a non-profit organization.
 The foundation of EURAS was prompted by a common desire to promote and achieve progress in the academic treatment of standardisation, involving the widest possible range of disciplines.

 Objective: "EURAS' objective is to promote research, education and publication in the field of standardisation."

 EURAS offers a platform for exchanging information, collaboration and dissemination.
 It does so by organising annual EURAS conferences and publishing the conference proceedings, the EURAS Yearbook and other publications.